 The Billing Options

 Attorneys generally charge fees based on a flat fee or hourly rate fee structure.
 With a flat fee structure, you would pay the attorney a fixed sum of money for specific services.
+Gaining insight into cost estimates for filing utility patents globally can help in choosing the right fee structure.
 On the other hand, with an hourly rate fee structure, you would pay the attorney an agreed hourly rate for the time spent on your patent registration.